İhsan Doğramacı: Bilkent University

 After the legislation allowing the establishment of private universities in Turkey upon Doğramacı's request and effort, he began his searches to found a private, campus university.
 Afterward, in 1984 between Middle East Technical University and Hacettepe University campuses, the first private university of Turkey, Bilkent University was founded.
 Doğramacı founded some industrial companies such as Tepe construction to build educational buildings and to provide financial support for the university as well.
 All the companies incorporated under Bilkent Holding are now one of the major corporate groups of Turkey.
 All companies were endowed to the Bilkent University.
 Doğramacı's all heirs relinquished their rights to the companies.
 By this act, he donated nearly his whole fortune to the university.
-Bilkent University is now one of the best universities nationwide and according to Times Higher Education World University Rankings, Bilkent is the 112. the best university worldwide.
+Bilkent University is one of the top universities in Turkey and, according to the Times Higher Education World University Rankings, is ranked 112th globally.

-Affiliated with Bilkent University, Doğramacı had some other educational projects.
-The first of his university-level education centers of excellence (the opening of which had been his most recent project) was inaugurated in Erzurum (Bilkent Erzurum Laboratory High School) in 2007 followed by three other centers in East and Southeast Turkey.
+Affiliated with Bilkent University, Doğramacı had some other educational projects.The first of his university-level education centers of excellence, Bilkent Erzurum Laboratory High School, was inaugurated in 2007 in Erzurum.
+This was followed by three other centers in East and Southeast Turkey.
 Professor İhsan Doğramacı also provided charitable financial private scholarship support to university students in medical sciences and music for over 40 years.

 The Turkish Foreign Policy Institute of Bilkent University administers an award program of İhsan Doğramacı Prize of International Relations for Peace.

-Doğramacı, with his wife, Ayer Doğramacı, endowed their family wealth to the support of educational and medical projects.
+Doğramacı, with his wife, Ayser Doğramacı, endowed their family wealth to the support of educational and medical projects.
 In more recent times the Founder had turned his attention to the place of his birth, Erbil.
-The vision of the Ihsan Dogramaci Erbil Foundation was to build a needed and unique school in a region that has had a troubled history.
+The vision of the İhsan Doğramacı Erbil Foundation was to build a needed and unique school in a region that has had a troubled history.
 After the completion of construction, the first students of İhsan Doğramacı Bilkent Erbil College began classes in 2010.

 Personal life

-His father Doğramacızade Ali Pasha was the Mayor of Erbil and later a Senator in Baghdad; his grandfather Mehmet Ali Kirdar was a Member of the Ottoman Parliament for Kirkuk.
+His father Doğramacızade Ali Pasha was the Mayor of Erbil and later a Senator in Baghdad; his grandfather Mehmet Ali Kırdar was a Member of the Ottoman Parliament for Kirkuk.